 Should I shock my pool before or after it rains?

 The best time to shock your pool is after rain rather than before.
 This allows you to test the pool water and make any adjustments necessary to the alkalinity etc before shocking.

 Is rainwater bad for a pool?

-Rainwater is generally acidic so it can lower the pH in the pool, meaning you will have to adjust it afterwards.
-If your pool is only receiving additional water directly from the rain it isn’t such an issue but if your garden gets flooded and rain water enters the pol from there it may cause more major issues.
+Rainwater is generally acidic so it can lower the pH in the pool, meaning you will have to adjust it afterward.
+If your pool is only receiving additional water directly from the rain it isn’t such an issue but if your garden gets flooded and rainwater enters the pool from there it may cause more major issues.

 Why does the pool turn green after it rains?

 This does not always happen of course but it can happen.
 The reason is that the rainwater can alter the chemistry in the pool to such a degree that it promotes algae growth, particularly when the sun comes out after the rain stops.

 Pool pumps are made to be outside so that they still function when they get wet, particularly when it rains.
 If the area the pump sits on gets flooded it may affect the pump.
 Your pool equipment will last longer if under cover though.